Roboto: Usage

 In 2017, Roboto was used on the LCD countdown clocks of the New York City Subway's B Division lines.

 Roboto Bold is the default font in Unreal Engine 4, and in Kodi.
 Roboto Condensed is used to display Information on European versions of Nintendo Switch packaging, including physical releases of games.

 Utsav Network uses Roboto for its wordmark.
+The Indonesian news TV channel iNews also uses Roboto on its logo.

 Since October 2022, Global News has also used Roboto in its on-air presentation, however the font is not used in main network presentation.

+The United Nations uses Roboto on its website and in official documents.

 History

-Development
+Android's previous system typeface, Droid Sans, was designed for the low-resolution displays of the very early Android devices, and did not display well in larger, higher-resolution screens of later models.
+It was decided that a more modern typeface, designed from scratch, was needed for the newer displays.

+Early development

-The font was designed entirely in-house by Christian Robertson who previously had released an expanded Ubuntu Titling font through his personal type foundry Betatype.
+The new typeface, Roboto, was designed entirely in-house by Christian Robertson who previously had released an expanded Ubuntu Titling font through his personal type foundry Betatype.
 The font was officially made available for free download on January 12, 2012, on the newly launched Android Design website.

-Compared to Android's previous system font, the humanist sans-serif Droid, Roboto belongs to the neo-grotesque genre of sans-serif typefaces.
+Compared to the humanist sans-serif Droid Sans, Roboto belongs to the neo-grotesque genre of sans-serif typefaces.
 It includes Thin, Light, Regular, Medium, Bold and Black weights with matching oblique styles rather than true italics.
 It also includes condensed styles in Light, Regular and Bold, also with matching oblique designs.

-Redesign
+2014: "Material Design" redesign

 In 2014, Matias Duarte announced at Google I/O that Roboto was significantly redesigned for Android 5.0 "Lollipop".
-Punctuation marks and the tittles in the lowercase "i" and "j" were changed from square to rounded, the bottom surface of the top part of the number "1" points downwards instead of horizontal, the tail part of the numbers "6" and "9" have been slightly shortened (in resemblance to "Trebuchet MS"), and the entire typeface was made “slightly wider and rounder” with many changes in details.
+Punctuation marks and the tittles in the lowercase "i" and "j" were changed from square to rounded, the leg part of the uppercase "R" were changed to curved to straight, the bottom surface of the top part of the number "1" points downwards instead of horizontal, the tail part of the numbers "6" and "9" have been slightly shortened (in resemblance to "Trebuchet MS"), the stem part of the number "7" becomes curved to straight, and the entire typeface was made “slightly wider and rounder” with many changes in details.
+The newly-redesigned version of Roboto is also offered in a wider range of font weights, adding Thin (100), Medium (500), and Black (900) alongside Light (300), Regular (400), and Bold (700).

 Language support

 Roboto supports Latin, Greek (partial) and Cyrillic scripts.

-On Android, the Noto font is used for languages not supported by Roboto, including Chinese (simplified and traditional), Japanese, Korean, Thai and Hindi.
+On Android, the Noto fonts are used for languages not supported by Roboto, including Chinese (simplified and traditional), Japanese, Korean, Thai and Hindi (as of January 2014), and Droid fonts as of 2008.